videh25/mount_catkin_package/README.md

 ### 2 main functions:
 #### 1. urdf2macro.py
 For modularity and mounting, it is handy to have a .xacro file of the gripper and arm saved.
-However, .urdf file of gripper was available.
+However, only .urdf file of gripper was available.
-This function converts a takes .urdf file as input and generates a .xacro file that can be used to mount the gripper on arm.
+This function takes a .urdf file as input and generates a .xacro file that can be used to mount the gripper on arm.

 Usage:
 _Using rosrun_